mavryk-network/mavryk-protocol/docs/shell/storage.rst

 metadata kept (see details at :ref:`History_mode_additional_cycles`).
 Older metadata is pruned.

-Starting with Octez v15.0, the store also triggers *context pruning* when a cycle is completed, after finishing the store trimming and cementing.
+Starting with Mavkit v15.0, the store also triggers *context pruning* when a cycle is completed, after finishing the store trimming and cementing.
 Thus, whenever pruning the metadata of a block, its context (ledger state associated to that block) is pruned as well.

-For the operational details of pruning, see :ref:`first_pruning`.

 Other features
 **************